dvc0310/dashboard/data_prep/README.md

 ## Usage

-The `DataPreparer` class is utilized within the data preparation stage of the application lifecycle.
-It is typically called before visualization tasks to ensure that the data is properly prepared and saved.
+The `DataPreparer` class is used within the data preparation stage of the application lifecycle.
+It's called before visualization tasks to make sure that the data is properly prepared and saved.